NFS Shares

 Now if you create a file or directory in the share you should see it reflected on both the server and the Synology:

-Lastly, we should set ownership and permissions for the folders so that it can be written to by the Plex service.
+Lastly, we should set ownership and permissions for the folders so that it can be written to by all of services that will be supporting Plex.
 I run everything using the user created at installation, however you may want to run it as a different user.
 In that case, you will need to create a new user and take note of the UID and GID of that user.

 Here I am setting the owner of the folders the be the user and group 'handyadmin'.
 The permissions are set so that the owner is 'handyadmin' and members of the group 'handyadmin' have read/write/execute permission and all other users have read/execute only access.